7. Arrays

 How Reference Types (Arrays and Objects) are Stored in Memory

-When a variable is created, a chunk of your computer's RAM is assigned to hold some data.
-Primitive values are small enough to be stored in memory.
-Arrays and objects (a.k.a "reference types") however can grow to be any size and therefore cannot be contained within a single memory address.
+When a variable is created, a chunk of your computer's memory is assigned to hold some data.
+Primitive values are small enough to be stored in memory as-is.
+Arrays and objects (a.k.a "reference types") however can grow to be any size and therefore cannot be contained within a single memory slot.

 As a result, we can mutate the contents of an array without reassigning the variable because the variable doesn't hold the array, it holds a reference to the array!